 And one mile further down the road, the entire series of signs reappeared for a third time, this time cementing the steps in my mind.

 Every Day in the Classroom is a Potential “Dust Storm”

 Every day in an elementary classroom, and any grade level for that matter, has the potential to turn into a dust storm.
 There are always things that can blow us off course.
-Sometimes those things turn out to be happy accidents that we can work into our lesson and learn from.
-More often these things are real challenges that can get everyone off track and eat up valuable learning time and even make teachers question their career choices.
+Sometimes those things turn out to be happy accidents that we can work into our lessons and learn from.
+More often these things are real challenges that can get everyone off track and eat up valuable learning time.
+These incidents can even make teachers question their career choices.

 Stay Buckled In!

-Education is a wild ride no matter what subject area or grade levels you teach, don’t jump ship.
+Education is a wild ride no matter what subject area or grade levels you teach.
+But don’t jump ship.
 Stay buckled in.
 Reach out for help and find the resources you need to make it work.
-We need YOU.
+Find a network of mentors and supporters.